Want to make sure your Google Ads campaigns stand out in the crowded pay-per-click advertising field?

 You can view a client’s top competitors in the context of ad spend and overlapping keywords, as well as through an “ads history” tab that looks back at competitors’ most profitable ad assets from previous years.

 Like with Semrush and Ahrefs, it’s important to note that any data on clicks and budget are estimates — not something you should base your entire paid digital marketing strategy on.
 Instead, use this data in collaboration with other tools and your own experience to design the strategy that works for your budget and goals.

 Bottom Line: Focus on Your Industry, Not Direct Competitors

-There are plenty of tools (not all listed here!) available to view your Google Ads competitors and gain insights into their strategies.
+There are plenty of tools (not all of which are listed here!) available to view your Google Ads competitors and gain insights into their strategies.

-But, I’ll say it again: Data from individual competitors isn’t always the best context for creating a paid search strategy that will bring long-term success.
+But, I’ll say it again: Data from individual competitors isn’t always the best context for creating a paid search ad strategy that will bring long-term success.
 Instead, we recommend using industry trends to craft your PPC approach, especially as Google continues to reduce the data visible in ad reports.

 So, go ahead and give these tools a try today to prep your PPC strategy and gain a competitive advantage for 2024 and beyond.

 Our team of paid search specialists can evaluate your biggest competitors and deliver valuable insights based on their bidding activity, industry data, and more.

 Request a detailed Google Ads competitive analysis — plus a personalized optimization strategy built from our findings — now.